Ahmednagar district: Culture

 Islam arrived in Ahmednagar during the Tughlaq dynasty.
 There are many Muslim monuments like salabat khan's Tomb known as chandbibi, Faria Baug, Ground Fort and many dargas (mosques), and they are found in main town and cities.

-Christianity arrived in the 18th century when the British took over the area from the Maratha empire onwards.
+During the British era Ahmednagar was part of Bombay presidency.
+Christian missionaries, particularly from the United States of America, arrived in early 19th century when the British parliament allowed proselytising in areas under the control of the East India Company.
+In Ahmednagar Christians are a result of the American Marathi mission and the mission of the Church of England's Society for the Propagation of the Gospel.The first Protestant Christian mission in the district was opened in 1831.The Hume Memorial Congregational Church in Ahmednagar city was built in 1833 by WIDER CHURCH MINISTRIES OF USA later known as American Marathi Mission.
 Christianity has been Ahmednagar's third-largest religion, found all over the district except in the south-west.
 It is called as Jerusalem of Maharashtra.
-There is an ancient Hume Memorial Congregational Church in the city, which was built in 1833 by WIDER CHURCH MINISTRIES OF USA later known as American Marathi Mission.
-In Ahmednagar Christians are a result of the American Marathi mission and the mission of the Church of England's Society for the Propagation of the Gospel.
-During the British era Ahmednagar was part of Bombay presidency.
-The first Protestant Christian mission in the district was opened in 1831.
 Every village has one or more resident families as Christian and every village has its own church for worship.
 Ahmednagar's Christians are called Marathi Christians and a majority of them are Protestants.

+Renaming as Ahilyanagar

+At a public meeting at Choundi on 31 May 2023, the then deputy chief minister Devendra Fadnavis made a speech asking that both Ahmednagar and Ahmednagar district be renamed Ahilyanagar in honour of Ahilyabai Holkar, the Rani of Indore.
+Later at the same meeting, the then chief minister Eknath Shinde, seconded the proposal.
+The state cabinet approved the change of name on 13 March 2024.
+Other politicians criticised the move; Rais Shaikh said: "The Maha Yuti government is implementing the 'Yogi pattern' of creating an illusion of development by changing the names of cities without doing anything for development".